Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 things, there is the chance that you'll overdose.
 At any rate, this song does a good job of leading up to the final one.

-simlilar to "Among the Storms", from Bloodhymns.
-There sounds to be some distant piano accompanying the guitar melodies,
+somewhat, simlilar to "Among the Storms", from Bloodhymns.
+There sounds to be some distant piano accompanying the

-apocalyptic feeling.
-The guitar melodies, backing choir and the overall pacing come together to creat a great atmosphere.
+possesses some apocalyptic feeling.
+The guitar melodies, backing choir and the overall pacing come together to creat a great

+atmosphere.
 The acoustic piece, in the middle, leads into a spoken word part that then gives way to a solo.
-The sound is crisp and sharp,
+The sound is crisp

-like a knife slicing through your flesh on a bitter cold winter day.
-As you watch your blood stain the snow with its crimson
+and sharp, like a knife slicing through your flesh on a bitter cold winter day.
+As you watch your blood stain the snow with

 "The wind blows colder now

 The wolves gather on the hills

 And the raven is holding its prey"

 Hrimthursum is unique among the other albums in Necrophobic's discography.